Drug-resistant epilepsy: Ketogenic diet

 The ketogenic diet is the diet that is most commonly recommended by doctors for patients with epilepsy.
 In this diet the ratio of fat to carbohydrates and proteins is 4:1.
 That means that the fat content of the consumed food must be around 80%, the protein content must be around 15%, and the carbohydrate content must be around 5%.
 For comparison, the average western diet consists of a carbohydrate content of over 50%.
 After one year on the ketogenic diet, the success rate (seizure reduction over 50%) is between 30 and 50% and the dropout rate is around 45%.
 Although the ketogenic diet can be very effective, some families report that it's not compatible with daily life given its restrictive nature.
 It can be especially difficult for adolescents to follow as their autonomy increases.
 For this reason a fat ratio of 3:1 instead of 4:1 can be recommended to make meals more palatable.
 Side effects of the ketogenic diet include constipation, fatigue, weight loss, and kidney stones (typically after long-term adherence).

-MCT-Ketogenic diet
+MCT diet

-In the 1960s, it was discovered that when medium-chain triglycerides (MCT) are metabolized, more ketone bodies are produced than from metabolizing any other fat.
-This discovery sparked the introduction of the MCT-ketogenic diet, a modification of the ketogenic diet.
-In the MCT-ketogenic diet, MCT oil is added to ketogenic meals, which allows the carbohydrate content to be increased.
+In the 1960s, it was discovered that when medium-chain triglycerides (MCTs) are metabolized, more ketone bodies are produced than from metabolizing any other fat.
+This discovery sparked the introduction of the MCT diet, a modification of the ketogenic diet.
+In the MCT diet, MCT oil is added to ketogenic meals, which allows the carbohydrate content to be increased.
 The efficacy of the MCT ketogenic diet does not differ significantly from the classic ketogenic diet; however, not all patients, especially pediatric populations, can tolerate the large amounts of MCT oil required.
 This diet can also be costly.